Carrots

 - Powdery mildew - this fungal disease will spread quickly and should immediately be controlled with an organic fungicide.

 - Pythium – this soil borne pathogen attacks the carrot root and results in forking and small oval sunken brown spots.
 Difficult to control organically but ensuring soil is not too acidic is the first step.
-Aim for a pH of 6.5 to 7 and apply eco-flo dolomite or eco-flo lime if below 6.5.
+Aim for a pH of 6.5 to 7 and apply lime or dolomite if below 6.5.
 Practice crop rotation and boost organic matter in the soil to improve the balance of beneficial microbes.
 Regular soil drenching with OCP eco-seaweed can also help microbial activity.

 - Root-knot nematodes – these microscopic worm-like creatures also cause forking and root distortion.
 Impossible to remedy once the root is damaged so it’s best to focus on prevention.
 Treat the soil with OCP eco-nemguard at sowing time and then reapply every 4-6 weeks to protect the developing roots.
 Improve organic content of soil with compost and manures and practice crop rotation.